TheAngusMcFire/AvrTemplate/README.md

 ### For Windows
 The Compiler from the Arduino zip file works perfectly.
 Use the make.exe from cygwin64 package
-Add both to the Windows Path this shoud be all to get it building.
+Add both to the Windows Path this should be all to get it building.